 Print anything from anywhere.

-The responsive web interface for your 3D printer
+The snappy web interface for your 3D printer

-Make your printer wirelessConnect you printer to a small embedded and WiFi enabled device such as the popular Raspberry Pi, install OctoPrint on it and you have an instant wireless printer.
+Make your printer wirelessConnect your printer to a small embedded and WiFi enabled device such as the popular Raspberry Pi, install OctoPrint on it and you have an instant wireless printer.

 Control your printerStart, pause and stop print jobs, remotely move the print head along all axes, extrude, retract or just define your own custom controls.